 Instead of waiting until you know how to tattoo, people will see your drawing skills grow overtime and become fans of your work.
 This means when you enter the tattooing industry, you’ll already have clients, which is a huge part of getting your career off the ground.

-However, while it’s fine to practice with other artists’ work, posting their designs on your social media without their permission is considered stealing in the industry.
+While it’s fine to practice with other artists’ work, posting their designs on your social media without their permission is considered stealing.
 It can even affect your chances of getting a tattoo apprenticeship or a job in a tattoo shop.

 You either have to adapt the design enough to turn it into a new tattoo, or you have to get permission from the original artist to use their design (which is very hard to do).